Doctoral training sessions

 Research data is defined by the OECD as factual records (numerical scores, textual records, images and sounds) used as primary sources for scientific research, and that are commonly accepted in the scientific community as necessary to validate research findings.
 All researchers therefore produce data, whatever the discipline or subject covered by their research.
 As for source code and software, although they are not data in the strict sense of the term, they involve similar issues of openness and dissemination.

-The modules below are designed to help students discover the issues surrounding research data, acquire the skills to manage, promote, and share the data they collect or produce during their thesis, and learn how to search for and reuse data produced by other research teams.
-Finally, one of the training courses focuses more specifically on the management, preservation and dissemination of source code and software.
+The sessions below are designed to help students discover the issues surrounding research data, acquire the skills to manage, promote, and share the data they collect or produce during their thesis, and learn how to search for and reuse data produced by other research teams.
+Finally, one of the training courses focuses more specifically on the management, preservation, and dissemination of source code and software.

-- Introduction: understanding the ecosystem of data, source code, and software
+- Understanding the ecosystem of research data, source code and software

-- Introduction : comprendre l’écosystème des données (Introduction - Understanding the ecosystem of data, source code, and software)
+- Introduction : comprendre l’écosystème des données, codes et logiciels de la recherche (Understanding the ecosystem of research data, source code and software)

 - Comment gérer ses données de recherche : bonnes pratiques et conseils (How to manage your research data: best practices and advice)